helpscout/fe-test-potato-site/challenge.md

 Note: **Do not count** dev environment setup as part of your 3 hour limit.
 Start the clock once you've gotten everything set up and are able to successfully run the project on your machine.
 You can of course do this challenge in chunks.
 As long as your total project time limit does not exceed 3 hours.

+## ✋ Restrictions

+### Do not use any 3rd party libraries/plugins

+For example: If you choose to implement a Javascript-based solution, you cannot use libraries such as jQuery, React, etc...

 ## 🙌 Pull Request

 Your pull request description should detail: